Macuyiko/blog/content/2020/2020_11_cellular_exploration4.md

 ![Oscillating behavior](/images/2020/water3.gif)

 This is an issue which is hard to solve with single buffered simulation approaches, and is not trivial to fix.
-One common way is to alternate the direction of the update loop, e.g. based on the frame counter:
+One common way is to alternate the direction of the update loop, e.g. based on the frame counter (in fact, the code we found above also does so):

 ```javascript
 visit_grid(func) {